Orelbenr/cryptopals-writeups/Set1_Basics/README.md

 	return best_key_size
 ```

-Now we divide and transpose the cipher to blocks, such that each block contains letters which were xor'd with the same byte:
+Now we divide and transpose the cipher to blocks, such that each block contains letters that were xor'd with the same byte:
 ```python
 def transpose_blocks(stream: bytes, key_size: int) -> list:
 	block_list = []